-- Understand the impact of our policies, practices and decisions on people with different protected characteristics, and thereby plan the more effectively.
+- Understand the impact of our policies, practices and decisions on people with different protected characteristics, and thereby plan them more effectively.

-- Assess whether you are discriminating unlawfully when carrying out any of our functions.
+- Assess whether we are discriminating unlawfully when carrying out any of our functions.

 - Identify what the key equality issues are for our organisation.

 - Benchmark our performance and processes against those of similar organisations, nationally or locally.

 - Consider taking steps to meet the needs of staff who share relevant protected characteristics.